marac19901990/text-to-sql/README.md

 - "Find orders created in August 2024"

 The AI agent will:
-1. Convert your question to SQL
+1. Analyze your natural language question
-2. Execute the query (when connected to database)
+2. Use the `get_from_db` tool to generate and execute SQL queries
 3. Return the results in a readable format

 ### Database Schema